 Going on holidays and travelling is a part of life for most people.
 Even if you have had an amputation there is no reason why your future travel plans should change.

 While many hotels offer accessible rooms not all accessible rooms comply with the Australian standard, making it difficult for people to be independent away from home.
 If you have specific requirements relating to your accommodation needs, speak to a representative from the hotel rather than the appointed booking agent.
+If you are unsure about their description of a room or the bathroom in the hotel, ask the representative to send photos of space, to you.

 If you require assistance with air travel and need support to go to and from the gate lounge and/or onto the aircraft, advise the carrier at the time of making your booking.
 If you plan to take assistive devices with you; like your wheelchair, let the airline know at the time of booking.